fohrloop/granite-tools/docs/scoring-key-efforts.md

 #### When to continue to the next step?

-When the plot generated with `scoreratios_plot.py` look okay to you and you are generally satisfied with the ngram ordering and their scores.
+When the plot generated with `bigram_anchor_scores_plot.py` looks okay to you and you are generally satisfied with the ngram ordering and their scores.

 ### (8) Create trigram scoring file